-If you're doing this to kill the buried person by having the tide drown him, it's a subtrope of Buried Alive
+If you're doing this to kill the buried person by having the tide drown him, it's a Sand Necktie.

 - In one Butterfinger commercial, Bart Simpson buries Homer in the sand at the beach so firmly that Homer can't move.
 Bart takes this opportunity to steal Homer's candy bar, while in the background Homer is being menaced by crabs... and then the tide starts coming in...

-- Similar thing happens in an Alltell commercial, with the nerdy personifications of Alltell's competitors stuck in the sand, buried by frustrated customers.
+- In an Alltell commercial, the nerdy personifications of Alltell's competitors get stuck in the sand, buried by frustrated customers.
 "Chad" (Alltell's personification) offers to help get them out but they refuse his help.
 Then the actual product offer gets shown.
 Cut to a 2 second stinger of sorts of the four, still buried, at night, surrounded by crabs, and screaming.